 - In a small bowl combine cocoa powder, cornstarch, baking powder, and salt.
 Add it to the chocolate mixture and whisk just until combined.
 Stir in 115 g chopped chocolate.
-Spread mixture evenly into a 9x9-inch pan lined with parchment paper.
+Spread mixture evenly into prepared pan.
 Cover and refrigerate for at least 2 hours or until firm.

 - Preheat oven to 300F/150C.
 Line 2 large baking sheets with parchment paper.

-- Cut mixture into 36 squares, and place them on the baking sheets 2-inch/5cm apart (there's on need to shape them into balls).
+- Lift the mixture out of the pan using the parchment paper and cut into 36 squares.
+Place the squares on the baking sheets 2-inch/5cm apart (there's on need to shape them into balls).

 - Bake for 10-12 minutes.
 The cookies should stay soft and brownie-like in the center.
 Overbaking will make them dry.
 Allow cookies to cool on a wire rack.